nishanth-01/throw/README.md

 ## Controls

+1. Aim with mouse
-Aim with mouse, shoot with left click.
+1. shoot with left click

+> force is proportional to distance from pointer to launcher.

 ## Run Locally